 - Parents in a relationship and separated parents

-Module 4 is aimed at supervisors and managers only and their approach to supporting practitioners.
+Module 4 is aimed at supervisors and managers to support frontline practitioners working with parents in conflict.

 Attending any of the classroom based modules gives access to all four modules online through eLearning.